jkendall327/dotnet-explanations/csharp/linq.md

 ## In a nutshell

-LINQ is a set of extension methods that make working on lists of data more convenient.
+LINQ is a set of extension methods that make working on collections of data more convenient.

 ## LINQ is about building definitions